marcofucci/cookiecutter-simple-django/README.rst

     email (default is "Your email")? <your-email>
     description (default is "A short description of the project.")?
 A reddit clone year (default is "Current year")?
 2013
+    with_documentation (default is "yes")? yes

+If you are using cookiecutter < 0.7 and you answered *no* to *with_documentation*, you might want to delete the ``docs`` folder.
+From version 0.7+, that folder is automatically deleted for you.

 Set up the project::